-The schools update information on the Progression Tool to indicate a first attempt has been approved and accepted, run the Module First Attempts Report (SWRPRFA) and email this to the Assessment & Progress Team, who update the student’s record in Banner accordingly.
+The schools update information on the Progression Tool to indicate a first attempt has been approved and accepted, run the Module First Attempts Report (SWRPRFA) and email this to the Assessment & Progress Team via the email address email@example.com, who update the student’s record in Banner accordingly.

 The student may find that circumstances change and they need to retain the original mark and lose the first attempt.
-The school must receive notification of this in writing before the day of the exam or before the student physically takes the examination.
-If the student sits the examination or the date of examination passes and no notification has been received, the student is not permitted to retain the original mark.
+The school must receive notification of this in writing before the assessment or before the student physically takes the examination.
+If the student sits the examination or the date of the assessment/examination passes and no notification has been received, the student is not permitted to retain the original mark.